SCTCoding/Useful-Stuff/README.md

 # Useful-Stuff
 A collection of scripts and junk code that may be useful.

+## Zenmap
+Fixes the AppleScript bug that prevents Zenmap from working on Mac OS 10.12 etc. Just download the file and replace the Zenmap file in Zenmap/Contents/MacOS.
+DO NOT replace the zenmap.bin file!

 ## send_nmi.sh
 This is the easiest way to send an NMI event to a VM that I have found; especially when dealing with 10.12 or 10.13.
 Not my original idea (https://cloudtone.wordpress.com/2012/12/13/vmware-fusion-can-you-diag-it-nmi/).
 I simply updated the script so it works with current VMWare fusion.
 The VM needs to be suspended, and run the script locally as ./send_nmi.sh.
 Put this script in the virtual machine bundle that you want to interact with.
 Also be sure to disable SIP.